 Kristy Arbon is the founder and CEO at HeartWorks, an online learning portal of Mindfulness and Self-Compassion.
-As a certified Mindful Self-Compassion teacher, she leads intensives and workshops around the world, coordinates online training programs and supports new teachers’ education at HeartWorks and the Center for Mindful Self-Compassion in San Diego, California.
+As a certified Mindful Self-Compassion teacher, she leads intensives and workshops around the world, coordinates online training programs, and supports new teachers’ education at HeartWorks and the Center for Mindful Self-Compassion in San Diego, California.
 Kristy attempted her first meditation 25 years ago.
 She spent the past five years exploring Mindful Self-Compassion practices and helping people to learn to be more empathetic towards themselves.
-Her guided meditations are downloaded thousands of times and her online classes are followed by people from all over the world.
+Her guided meditations are downloaded thousands of times, and her self-compassion online classes are followed by people from all over the world.

 You are Australian living in the US.
 What was it like to grow up in Australia, did you see a lot of kangaroos and crocodiles when you were little?

 I have to admit that the first time I saw a crocodile was when I got to visit Australia with my American husband back in my thirties.
 We were in a very touristic place.

 But I did see kangaroos from quite young, they are not as uncommon to see.